gyhdog99/ECSO/README.md

 ```
 python -m llava.serve.model_worker --host 0.0.0.0 --controller http://localhost:10000 --port 40000 --worker http://localhost:40000 --model-path llava-v1.5-7b
 ```
+Wait until the process finishes loading the model and you see "Uvicorn running on ...".
+Now, refresh your Gradio web UI, and you will see the model you just launched in the model list.

 ## Acknowledgement
 + [LLaVA](https://github.com/haotian-liu/LLaVA) This repository is built upon LLaVA!